Original North American area codes: Regional centers

+Reserved codes

-The codes of the forms N00, N10, and N11, where N is 2 through 9, were not available for assignment as area codes at the time, but were reserved as special codes, leaving a total of 136 possible combinations.
-The series N00 was later used for non-geographic numbers, starting with intrastate toll-free 800 numbers for Inward Wide Area Telephone Service (WATS) in 1965.
-N10 numbers became teletypewriter exchanges, and N11 were used for special services, such as information and emergency services.
+The codes of the forms N00, N10, and N11, where N is 2 through 9, were not available for assignment as area codes at the time, but were considered as special codes, leaving a total of 136 possible combinations.
+The series N00 was used later for non-geographic numbers, starting with intrastate toll-free 800-numbers for Inward Wide Area Telephone Service (WATS) in 1965.
+N10 numbers became teletypewriter exchanges, and N11 were used as short-code dialing sequences for special services, such as information and emergency services.
+Thus, 201 and 212 of adjacent New Jersey and New York, respectively, in the top-left corners of the tables were the first two available area codes of the new numbering plan, representing two states that were already interconnected by many local toll routes with established direct dialing by subscribers.

 Implementation and expansion

-For several years, area codes could only be used for Operator Toll Dialing by long-distance operators on routes between toll offices equipped with trunk code translation equipment.
+For several years, area codes could be used only for Operator Toll Dialing by long-distance operators on routes between toll offices equipped with trunk code translation equipment.
 This absent, operators still had to rely on route operators and office-specific trunk codes, or employ the previous method of ringdown forwarding between intermediate operators.
-For entering the destination codes and telephone numbers into newly designed machine-switching equipment, long-distance operators did not use the slow rotary dials, but a ten-button key set, operating at least twice as fast, which transmitted multi-frequency (MF) tone pulses over regular voice channels to the remote switching centers.
+For entering the destination codes and telephone numbers into newly designed machine-switching equipment, long-distance operators did not use the slow rotary dials, but a ten-button key set, operating at least twice as fast, which transmitted multi-frequency (MF) tone pulses over regular voice channels to the remote switching systems.
 Such channels were incapable of transmitting the direct-current pulses of a rotary dial beyond a single link.
 All existing toll switching offices, many still using direct-control (step-by-step) methods, had to be supplemented with components to permit MF signaling and automatic route selection.

-As the implementation of the new numbering plan commenced, and the planning, design, and manufacture of detailed routing infrastructure proceeded, several numbering plan areas were redrawn or added in following years.
-In 1948, northern Indiana received an extra area code (219) for its Chicago suburbs by splitting area code 317.
-In 1950, southwest Missouri, with a new toll-center in Joplin, received area code 417, a change that provided more central offices in Kansas City.
-In 1951, the number of area codes grew to ninety: the State of New York gained area code 516 on Long Island, and Southern California received area code 714, to reduce the numbering plan area of Los Angeles.

-In December 1948, AT&T advanced the new long-distance system with the cutover of new crossbar switching systems for toll-dialing in New York and Chicago, which added new technology to the No. 4 Crossbar Switching System, first installed in Philadelphia in 1943.
-This enabled operators to place calls directly to distant telephones without additional operators en route to some three-hundred cities, and resulted in the handling of about ten percent of all Bell System long-distance calling by Operator Toll Dialing.
+In December 1948, AT&T advanced the new long-distance technology with the cutover of new crossbar switching systems for toll-dialing in New York and Chicago, which added new technology to the No. 4 Crossbar Switching System, first installed in Philadelphia in 1943.
+This enabled operators to place calls directly to distant telephones without additional operators en route to some three hundred cities, and resulted in the handling of about ten percent of all Bell System long-distance calling by Operator Toll Dialing.
 On average, it took about two minutes for any long-distance call to be completed to its destination.
-As foreseen and stated in 1949, the target goal for call completion, after full implementation of the system across the nation was one minute.
+As foreseen and stated in 1949, the target goal for call completion, after full implementation of the system across the nation, was one minute.